RealProHenis/ButterflyLauncher/README.md

 ## ⭐Features
 • Launch almost ANY version of Fortnite</br>
-• 130+ Fortnite versions available for download</br>
+• 130+ Fortnite versions available for download (thanks to blk, realkyro, & VastBlast</br>
 • Matchmaking support to join custom dedicated servers</br>
 • Host your own old Fortnite servers to play with friends</br>
 • Customize the Item Shop in-game to show the skins you want</br>